 What else: The world championship is recognized by the Guinness Book of World Records as the World’s largest robotics competition (awesome!).

-Who: The Vex Robotics Competition: Full Volume is open to participants in grades 4-8; the Vex Robotics Competition: Over Under is open to those in grades 6-12.
+Who: The Vex Robotics Competition: Rapid Relay is open to participants in grades 4-8.
+The Vex Robotics Competition: High Stakes is open to those in grades 6-12.

 When: Tournaments are held year-round at the regional, state, and national levels.
 Winners are invited to the VEX Robotics World Championship each April/May.